hirenanandwanidev93/hirenanandwanidev93/README.md

 I have a passion for developing user-centric solutions that drive business growth and enhance user experiences.
 With over 8+ years of experience in the tech industry, I've contributed to numerous projects that have successfully solved complex problems using modern technologies.

 💼 What I'm Working On
-- Developing innovative web apps using Angular and React.
+- Developing innovative web apps using Angular.
-- Exploring microservices architectures to improve scalability in Node.js applications and Python web applications.
+- Exploring microservices architectures to improve scalability in PHP and Node.js applications.

 🌱 I’m currently learning
 - Performance optimization in Node.js.